DriftyMcSlidey/Starfield-Autosaver/README.md

 # Running
 It is saved by "quicksave", the older "quicksave" will be overwritten.

 The normal autosaves are still created by the game.

+The savegame is created only when Starfield is the active window.

 ![Quicksave](https://github.com/DriftyMcSlidey/Starfield-Autosaver/assets/60230978/e54fe143-3123-4f5d-8e09-0fbc652423ec)